awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/access-control-overview.md

 You can attach policies to IAM identities\.
 For example, you can do the following:
 + **Attach a permissions policy to a user or a group in your account** – To grant a user permissions to create an Amazon Kinesis Data Analytics resource, such as an application, you can attach a permissions policy to a user or group that the user belongs to\.
 + **Attach a permissions policy to a role \(grant cross\-account permissions\)** – You can attach an identity\-based permissions policy to an IAM role to grant cross\-account permissions\.
-For example, the administrator in account A can create a role to grant cross\-account permissions to another AWS account \(for example, account B\) or an AWS service as follows:
+For example, the administrator in account A can create a role to grant cross\-account permissions to another AWS account \(for example, account B\) or an Amazon service as follows:

   1. Account A administrator creates an IAM role and attaches a permissions policy to the role that grants permissions on resources in account A\.

   1. Account A administrator attaches a trust policy to the role identifying account B as the principal who can assume the role\.

   1. Account B administrator can then delegate permissions to assume the role to any users in account B\.
 Doing this allows users in account B to create or access resources in account A\.
-The principal in the trust policy can also be an AWS service principal if you want to grant an AWS service permissions to assume the role\.
+The principal in the trust policy can also be an Amazon service principal if you want to grant an Amazon service permissions to assume the role\.

   For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.